henry-azer/habit-it-app/README.md

 |    └── gradle/wrapper/
 │
 │
-├──  assets/f- This folder contains the resources used in the app.
+├──  assets - This folder contains the resources used in the app.
 │
 │
 ├──  ios - This folder contains the Flutter engine code for the app on iOS.